CREATING A NEW STUDENT ORGANIZATION

 – We will inform you about the status of your application.

-– Your group must attend a New Org Advising Sessionby Friday, February 12th, 2021.
+– Your group must attend a New Org Advising Session by Friday, September 17th, 2021.

-Your application requirements must be complete and approved by each of these deadlines to be considered for Student Organization University Recognition for the 2020/21 Academic Year.
-Any student organization (new and returning) that fails to meet our requirements by the deadline will be moved to frozen status in Callink by Friday, March 5th, 2021.
+Your application requirements must be complete and approved by each of these deadlines to be considered for Student Organization University Recognition for the 2021/22 Academic Year.
+Any student organization (new and returning) that fails to meet our requirements by the deadline will be moved to Frozen status in CalLink by Thursday, September 30th, 2021.

 Review & processing of new student organization applications

-Please note that signatory status does not automatically update on your organization CalLink roster(s) once you complete both the training and agreement form.
+Please note that signatory status does not automatically update on your organization CalLink roster(s) once you complete Signatory Training bCourse.

-Depending on when you complete the training and agreement form, the 2020-21 Signatory Position will be updated to your student organization CalLink rosters within 5-7 business days.
+Depending on when you complete the Signatory Training bCourse, the 2021-22 Signatory Position will be updated to your student organization CalLink rosters within 5-7 business days.
 Please keep confirmations of your signatory requirement completions and email us at firstname.lastname@example.org if you do not see the position on your CalLink roster after a week.

 The LEAD Center will not deny or delay RSO status to organizations on the basis of their statements of purpose or uniqueness, mission statement, or other viewpoint expressed in its application.